 Q. What’s the story with parking?

 A. It’s free, it’s plentiful, and it’s right on site!
 You can park overnight if you need to, though we prefer that you plan ahead and take a shuttle bus or travel with a designated driver.
 We have a really big field for parking, so don’t park on the side of the road.
 We aren’t responsible for any damage or theft to vehicles in our parking lot, so keep valuables out of site.
 If you drive drunk, we will find you.
-Likely the local constabulary as well.
+It is likely that the local constabulary will find you as well.

 Q. Shuttle buses, eh?
 Tell us more.

 Shuttle buses are FREE!
-They are also first come, first serve, so your spot on the bus is not guaranteed.
-We recommend having a backup plan.
+They are also first come, first serve, so your spot on the bus is not guaranteed and there is no way to reserve a spot.
+There are four of them, but we recommend having a backup plan just in case.
 And if that backup plan involves driving drunk, may your beer be pissed in forever more.

 Q. When are the brewery tours?